 How can food be racist or homophobic?
 Food doesn’t judge.

-Australia, much like the USA and many other western countries has a weird history of naming and designing some of its products in ways that would not be tolerated today.
-Often many of these brands have since changed the names or redesigned the packaging to be more palatable.
+Australia, much like the USA and many other Western countries, has a complicated history of naming and designing some of its products in ways that would not be tolerated today.
+Many of these brands have since changed their names or redesigned their packaging to be more palatable.

-Please note: since this article was originally published in September 2019 – many of these Australian brands have gained massive media attention for their racist branding, resulting in their products changing their names.
-In 2020, this became my most popular blog post and now in 2021, I feel like it’s time to update this to include updates on Allen’s Redskins, Allen’s Chicos, Peters Eskimo Pie and COON Cheese all receiving new names – Red Ripperz, Cheekies, Polar Pie and CHEER Cheese.
+Please note: Since this article was originally published in September 2019, many of these Australian brands have gained massive media attention for their racist branding, resulting in product name changes.
+In 2020, this became my most popular blog post, and now in 2021, I feel it’s time to update this to include changes to Allen’s Redskins, Allen’s Chicos, Peters Eskimo Pie, and COON Cheese, all of which received new names: Red Ripperz, Cheekies, Polar Pie, and CHEER Cheese.
 This article is in the process of being updated to expand upon more recent events.

 Allen’s Redskins / Red Skins Confectionery – Racist?